Blowin' in the wind

 How do paper bags compare?
 Greenhouse gases emitted in producing a paper bag are 5 times greater than those from producing a plastic bag.
 Paper bags are 6-7 times as bulky, so 6-7 times heavier, and require more transport fuel because the ratio of trucks is now 7:1, in other words if paper replaced plastic then 7 times more trucks would fill the highways in delivering the bags to the stores, producing 7 times the emissions.
 Plus, paper bags fall apart after 1 use.

 From the store to the car in the rain would mean paper bags would be useless.
 Paper bags rot and release more greenhouse gases.
 We are constantly told that that is something we're trying to avoid.
 Paper bags use up trees, and the industry is filthy because when they do rot quickly they encourage rats.
-Because paper bags are more expensive to produce, we would have to pay dearly for them, adding more to (for some) already prohibitive grocery bills.
+Rats spread diseases.
+Because paper bags are more expensive to produce, watch the price of groceries go up.
+This will hurt the poor who already have prohibitive grocery bills.